 Figure 1: The delta-quaternions from each camera have been converted to spacecraft frame, binned to 1 minute and 1 hour.
 Long-term trends (such as those caused by differential velocity aberration) have also been removed.
 The $\Delta X/\Delta Y$ directions represent offsets along the detectors' rows/columns, while the ΔZ direction represents spacecraft roll.
-1.2 Spacecraft Pointing and Momentum dumps The pointing in Sector 58 was set at +55.5 degrees in ecliptic latitude.
-Camera 1 and Camera 4 alone were used for guiding in both orbit 123 and 124.
+1.2 Spacecraft Pointing and Momentum dumps The pointing in Sector 59 was set at +55.5 degrees in ecliptic latitude.
+Camera 1 and Camera 4 alone were used for guiding in both orbit 125 and 126.
 One momentum dump was performed in each orbit, at the end of each data downlink just before data collection resumed.
 Figure 1 summarizes the pointing performance over the course of the sector based on Fine Pointing telemetry.
 1.3 Scattered Light Figure 2 shows the median value of the background estimate for all targets on a given CCD as a function of time.
 Figure 3 shows the angle between each camera's boresight and the Earth or Moon-this figure can be used to identify periods affected by scattered light and the relative contributions of the Earth and Moon to the image backgrounds.
-In Sector 58, the Moon introduces scattered light signals towards the second half of orbit 1.
+In Sector 59, the Earth introduces scattered light signals at the very start of each orbit.

 Figure 2: Median background flux across all targets on a given CCD in each camera.
 The changes are caused by variations in the orientation and distance of the Earth and Moon.
 2 Data Anomaly Flags See the SDPDD (§9) for a list of data quality flags and the associated binary values used for TESS data, and the TESS Instrument Handbook for a more detailed description of each flag.
-The following flags were not used in Sector 58: bits 1, 2 and 9 (Attitude Tweak, Safe Mode, and Discontinuity).
+The following flags were not used in Sector 59: bits 1, 2 and 9 (Attitude Tweak, Safe Mode, and Discontinuity).
 Cadences marked with bits 3, 4, 6, and 12 (Coarse Point, Earth Point, Reaction Wheel Desaturation Event, and Straylight) were marked based on spacecraft telemetry.
 Cadences marked with bits 2 and 4 (Safe Mode and Earth Point) have timestamps and data marked with NULL in the target-pixel files and light curve files.
-Note that just after the data downlinks near apogee (the midpoint of each orbit), no Reaction Wheel Desaturation Event flags were marked because the desaturation event takes place before data collection resumes.
-However, inspection of the data shows that the spacecraft pointing is still settling for 20 to 60 seconds after data collection resumes.
-These cadences are marked with bit 8 (Manual Exclude, described below).
-In future data releases, these cadences will be marked as Reaction Wheel Desaturation Events.
-Cadences marked with bit 5 and 10 (Argabrightening Events and Impulsive Outlier) were identified by the SPOC pipeline.
-Bit 5 marks a sudden change in the background measurements.
-In practice, bit 5 flags are caused by rapidly changing glints and unstable Earth/Moon angles for Sector 58 (O123 + O124), Ecl.
-Dec. = +55.52022-10-29 16:55:26 to 2022-11-26 19:38:38 UTC
+Note that just after the data downlinks near apogee (midpoint of each orbit), the spacecraft pointing is still settling for 20 to 60 seconds after data collection resumes.
+Cadences during this time are marked with bit 8 (Manual Exclude, described below).
+Starting in DR84 (Sector 59), these cadences are also marked as Reaction Wheel Desaturation Events.